|Wines for sale|

 We’ve been members of Jaffurs Wine Cellars in Santa Barbara for a few years now.
 They’re a small-production, high-quality vintner who makes hand-crafted Rhone varietal wines.
 Their full spectrum of offerings pleases both our palates.
 I can’t get enough of the Rousanne and Viognier, and John likes the Syrah and red blends.
 I’ll even drink the Grenache (this is no reflection of the quality of their wines, just that I’m a novice red wine drinker).

 We were first introduced to Jaffurs wines at one of our favorite Santa Barbara restaurants, Seagrass, and sought them out knowing they were onto something unique.
 Living where we do, we are close enough to a large number of wineries, from San Diego to Paso Robles, to visit them on a day-trip.
+However we sometimes stay home and look to purchase different wines via GraysOnline Wine Online and other wine delivery sites, this way we can look to experiment with our choices of wine a little more.
 We’ve traveled to Napa Valley and Monterey to taste wines as well.
 Since our individual preferences are so different, we love to find a winery that satisfies both of our palates.
 What I’m trying to say is John is a far more knowledgeable and sophisticated wine drinker than me.

 Every time we visit Jaffurs to pick up our wine club shipments, it’s like stopping by a friend’s house.
 They are so down to earth and truly appreciative of their wine club members.
 We’ve been to wine-tasting rooms where we’ve been condescended to, talked to like kindergartners, and completely ignored.
 So it’s always nice to stop by the Jaffurs tasting room where they’re happy to see us.